jekyll/jekyll/docs/_docs/pagination.md

 The more recent [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) plugin supports more features.
 See the
 [pagination examples](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples)
-in the repository. <strong>This plugin is not supported by GitHub Pages</strong>.
+in the repository. **This plugin is not supported by GitHub Pages**.

 ## Liquid Attributes Available